Skip to main content

 What Triggers Failover

-Orchestra attempts the next gateway when:
+Orchestra attempts the next gateway when the primary fails with a recoverable error:

 • Gateway returns an error response (500, 503)